J-Jack-DMG/ASV_Unity_Simulator/README.md

 **Make your changes to the environment and the code according to your task**

-Then, build the environment using the following steps.
+Then, build the environment using and save it inside the _Simulator/Build_ directory.

 - File -> Build Settings -> Build